BluFedora/BinaryIO/README.md

 [binaryio/binary_types.hpp](include/binaryio/binary_types.hpp) : Forward declarations of the types defined by this library.

 - `IOSize`         : Size type used for IO operations.
 - `IOOffset`       : Type used for seek operations.
 - `VersionType`    : Type used for the version field in the chunk binary format.
 - `ChunkTypeID`    : Type used for the type id field in the chunk binary format.
 - `IOErrorCode`    : Enum containing all error codes possible from this library.
 - `SeekOrigin`     : Defined the starting point of the seek operation.
 - `IOResult`       : Compressed pair of IOSize and IOErrorCode, result from most IO operations.
+- `binaryIOAssert` : Assertion macro for checking programming mistakes.

 [binaryio/rel_ptr.hpp](include/binaryio/rel_ptr.hpp): Contains a pointer type that stores the relative offset from itself to the pointed object for making memory mappable binary file formats.